markandgo/sweepandprune-lua/readme.md

 *	Stand alone SAP
 *	SAP with spatial subdivision (grid)

-Sap w/ grid is an optimized version of the stand alone SAP.
-It scales well with objects that change their positions a lot between updates.
+Sap w/ grid is an experimental version of the stand alone SAP.
+It should scale well with objects that change their relative positions a lot between updates.

 The theory is this:

 The world is divided into "cells", and each cell has its own SAP instance.
 Objects register with each cell that they touch with their bounding boxes.
-Sorting is optimized for each update because objects do not affect the interval lists in far away cells.
+Less sorting is needed per sap because far away objects do not affect its interval lists.

 Check out the LOVE (+0.7.2) demo: [Download] (https://github.com/downloads/markandgo/sweepandprune-lua/sapDemo1.2.love)